nixeeta/resume-with-ai/README.md

 # AI Resume Builder 🎯

 A responsive, interactive web application for building, previewing, and exporting professional resumes.
-Designed with clean architecture, real-time editing, and AI-powered content generation to simplify the resume creation process.
+Designed with clean architecture, real-time editing to simplify the resume creation process.

 ---

 ## ✨ **Key Features**

 * 📝 Dynamic, real-time resume editing with live preview
-* 🤖 AI-powered content generation for professional summaries and bullet points
 * 🎨 Clean, modular UI built with React and Tailwind CSS
 * 📄 One-click PDF export for easy resume download
 * 🗃️ Scalable architecture for adding new features like templates